The University of Missouri Collected Rules and Regulation (CRR) 340.070 stipulates the following for “Research Leave”:

 An ORED committee will review applications for supplemental support (e.g., $6,000 per course replacement).
 If supplemental support is offered, ORED will forward the application to the Provost’s Office.
 If ORED is unable to provide supplemental funds, the application will be returned to the Dean’s Office.
 The amount of supplemental funds available will vary by year and may not be sufficient to cover all requests.
 Hence, supplemental funds will be distributed on a first come, first-served basis.

-In order to allow for departments and colleges to prepare for any necessary teaching replacements, final decisions on Research Leaves should be made at least 8 months in advance of the requested leave.
+In order to allow for departments and colleges to prepare for any necessary teaching replacements, final decisions on Research and Development Leaves should be made at least 8 months in advance of the requested leave.
+For leaves beginning in the Fall semester, colleges should submit all requests to the Provost’s Office by Jan 15; for leaves beginning in the Spring semester, colleges should submit all requests by May 15.